A New Kind of Tap Troupe

 If Strickler’s showmanship sometimes called to mind a star pupil in a dancing-school recital, that was an accurate reflection of his childhood as a scholarship tap student in the Columbus, Ohio studio of Jimmy Rawlins.

 It was Dally who brought Richman and Strickler together.
 She had also been an ace tap student as a child: Jimmy Rawlins was her father.
-But she, too, had put away her tap shoes at the University of Ohio, studying the techniques of Martha Graham, José Limón, and Merce Cunningham.
+But she, too, had put away her tap shoes at Ohio State University, studying the techniques of Martha Graham, José Limón, and Merce Cunningham.
 In the mid ‘70s, she moved to Los Angeles to teach and to start a modern-dance company.
 Soon, though, responding to a rising nostalgic interest in tap, she began introducing barefoot tap pieces into her concerts and teaching tap classes.
 Richman was a student.
 Strickler was an old friend, and after they opened a studio together, they started practicing tap, remembering it.
 They decided to put on a show.
 People liked it, and so, joining with Richman’s trio, they formed a company.

 By 1985, Dally was the only original company member left.
 It was she who kept the troupe going, bringing in a new musical director—the drummer Jerry Kalaf—and a steady turnover of dancers.
 Of the new hoofers, the most long-serving was the virtuosic Sam Weber.
 When JTE next visited the Pillow, in 1993, Weber was clearly its star.
 Watch and listen to the whirlpool of variegated tones with which he began Oleo (below), a quiet thunder in the feet that sets his loose fabric on the rest of his body ashimmer.
 Then keep paying attention as he states the melody and trades phrases with Kalaf: the rhythmic invention, the ease of execution.
 This is jazz tap of a very high order.